jamii/jamii.github.com/_drafts/relational-ui.markdown

 end
 ```

 Currently templates are limited to a fixed depth, so they can't express eg a file browser where the depth depends on the data.
-Allowing template fragments to call themselves recursively would fix this, but it's non-obvious how to combine recursion with the query-based implementation I described in the last section.
+Allowing components to include themselves recursively would fix this, but it's non-obvious how to combine recursion with the query-based implementation I described earlier.
 It's probably not impossible, but I won't attempt to deal with it until I definitely need it.

-### Performance
+## Performance

 I won't know for sure how well this will perform until I've built something more substantial, but for early feedback I ran some simple timings on the [Todomvc example](https://github.com/jamii/imp/blob/master/examples/Todo.jl) and compared it the [official React implementation](http://todomvc.com/examples/react/#/) and [some old Om implementation](http://swannodette.github.io/todomvc/labs/architecture-examples/om/index.html).
 This is not intended to be a pissing contest - I'm just trying to get a handle on whether performance is likely to be a problem.